WayneGoosen/adr/packages/blog/docs/adr/20240410-deploy-blog-using-astro.md

 - Blog template available.
 Up and running quickly.
 - Free hosting with github pages.
 - A few well known individuals in the industry using Astro.
+I can get up and running quickly with a clean blog website.

 ## Links